The Scarlett Getter: Plot

-Meanwhile, when in a rush to catch the school bus, Steve accidentally grabs a pair of Hayley's panties from the drier.
-At school, Steve is struck with good luck, which appears to be confirmed when he scratches lottery tickets with Klaus and wins.
-At school during a game of dodge-ball in gym class, the panties continue to work their magic but after showering, Steve returns to his locker to find them missing and spots Snot running out the door.
-Almost immediately bad luck returns to him.
-Steve tries to go to Snot's house to get them back but Snot refuses to come out.
-Steve tells Hayley about the panties and she convinces him that the luck was within him all along and had nothing to do with the panties.
-However, she goes to Snot's house where she finds him on the bathtub basking in the glow of her panties by candlelight.
-She beats him up and takes back her panties which she acknowledges are her lucky pair.
+Meanwhile, when in a rush to catch the school bus, Steve accidentally grabs a pair of Hayley's panties from the dryer.
+Steve is struck with good luck at school, which appears to be confirmed when he scratches lottery tickets with Klaus and wins.
+At school, during a game of dodgeball in gym class, the panties continue to work their magic, but after showering, Steve returns to his locker to find them missing and spots Snot running out the door.
+Almost immediately, bad luck returns to him.
+Steve tries to go to Snot's house to get them back, but Snot refuses to come out.
+Steve tells Hayley about the panties, and she convinces him that the luck was within him all along and had nothing to do with the panties.
+However, she goes to Snot's house, where she finds him in the bathtub, basking in the glow of her panties by candlelight.
+She beats him up and takes back her panties, which she acknowledges are her lucky pair.